ReadingAndThinking.com

 I will recommend you best books on French history in this post, which are based on my in-depth study and testing in this field.
 Such as A Brief History of France, The Seine, How Paris Became Paris, Seven Ages of Paris, and The Flaneur.

 These aren't just the books about France.
-Below, you'll find 12 books with detailed descriptions of each of these outstanding resources, helping you make well-informed decisions in your French history book journey."
+Below, you'll find 12 books with detailed descriptions of each of these outstanding resources.

 To be honest, my previous understanding of French history was only limited to the description in the high school history book.